davidkohout/SoccerjamPlusPublic/README.md

 1. Copy & Paste (& Overwrite) all the files from soccerjamplus.zip to your server

-2) Disable unecessary plugins - AFK Kicker, Map Chooser, Camera Changer, Anti Fps Abuse plugins (these updated plugins are included in this mod for a better performance).
+2) Disable unecessary plugins - AFK Kicker, Map Chooser, Camera Changer, Anti Fps Abuse plugins, Round End Block (these updated plugins are included in this mod for a better performance).

 3) Restart from Control Panel.